MINI Cooper Countryman Review

-The 2013 Mini Cooper Countryman ranks 8 out of 21 Affordable Compact SUVs.
-This ranking is based on our analysis of 36 published reviews and test drives of the Mini Cooper Countryman, and our analysis of reliability and safety data.
+The 2014 MINI Cooper Countryman ranks 15 out of 23 Affordable Compact SUVs.
+This ranking is based on our analysis of published reviews and test drives of the MINI Cooper Countryman, as well as reliability and safety data.

 - “Compared with the Cooper, the Countryman is a giant.
 It offers more rear cargo space, more room for passengers and, thus, more utility than either the Cooper or Clubman." -- MSN Autos (2011)

-The Mini Cooper Countryman is Mini’s only crossover.
-It is available in Cooper, Cooper S, Cooper S ALL4 and John Cooper Works models.
-Each Cooper Countryman has a four-cylinder engine and a standard-six speed manual transmission.
-A six-speed automatic is optional.
-ALL4 is Mini’s available all-wheel drive system.
-There are a few changes to the Cooper Countryman this year.
-For the first time, the Cooper Countryman is available as a John Cooper Works model, which has a 208-horsepower engine.
-Also, a three-person rear bench seat is standard, while the two rear bucket seats that were standard last year are a no-cost option.
-Other than that, the Cooper Countryman hasn’t changed much since it debuted for the 2011 model year, so this overview uses applicable research and reviews from 2011 to 2013.
+The Mini Cooper Countryman seats five and has standard front-wheel drive.
+It is available in four trims: base, S, S ALL4 and John Cooper Works.
+The base Mini Cooper Countryman has a 1.6-liter four-cylinder engine and a standard-six speed manual transmission, while higher trims feature a turbocharged 1.6-liter four-cylinder engine.
+A six-speed automatic transmission is optional.
+ALL4 is Mini’s all-wheel drive system, which is standard in S ALL4 and John Cooper Works trims.
+The Cooper Countryman hasn’t changed much since it debuted for the 2011 model year, so this overview uses applicable research and reviews from the 2011 to 2014 model years.

-- See what others paid for the 2013 Mini Cooper Countryman
+- See what others paid for the 2014 MINI Cooper Countryman

 - See Affordable Compact SUVs rankings